dasteihn/minifftw/README.md

 # Minimalistic MPI-FFTW

 Continuous array FFTs with MPI.
+Enables using MPI without changes to your python code.

 This is a minimalistic Pythonwrapper for the MPI-FFTW.
-As every human achievement, it is created out of hate for existing solutions.
+As every human achievement, it is created out of dissatisfaction with existing solutions.

 Minimalistic means, that this wrapper will not wrapp every functionality the FFTW offers.
 Probably just the 1D transforms.